Being Cabin Crew | The Ugly Truth Part 5

 (Laurence) I have no recollection of Bart approaching me prior to the briefing to ask whether T and I were on the Atlanta flight.
 Had he spoken to me I would have replied.
 I’m a chatty, friendly, outgoing person and I’m sure upward feedback on my file will confirm that.

-As far as I recall, the first time I set eyes on Bart was in the pre-flight briefing and that’s when I told him his working position and asked whether he’d worked in First Class before.
+As far as I recall, the first time I set eyes on Bart was in the pre-flight briefing and that’s when I told him his working position and asked whether he’d worked in First before.

 Bart states he approached T and I and asked whether we were on the Atlanta flight.
 His question therefore was “are you on the Atlanta flight?”
 He then states I turned and walked away ignoring his question.
 He says T acknowledged him and said “they had been allocated”.